JackSzwergold/Cheat-Sheets/content/SSH - Chroot and SFTP Notes.md

 Template: index
 ---

-## SSH - Chroot and SFTP Notes

-By Jack Szwergold

 ### Setting up SFTP chroot access for a specific user.

 Open up the main `sshd_config` on the server: